Company History by Bill Doddridge, CEO & President

 With the combination of talented people, a solid infrastructure, and state-of-the-art technology, The Jewelry Exchange is positioned to continue growing while offering our customers the highest quality fine jewelry at the lowest prices.

 We hope to see you soon in one of our nationwide locations.
-Thank you for shopping at The Jewelry Exchange®, The Jewelry Factory® and The Jewelry Source®.
+Thank you for shopping at The Jewelry Exchange®, and The Jewelry Factory®.